thecarlhall/cloud-gaming-on-ec2-instances/README.md

 ## Modifications in Fork

-My changes help run in my setup and controlled with [`ec2gaming`](https://github.com/thecarlhall/ec2gaming).
+My changes help run in my setup and controlled with the [`ec2gaming`](https://github.com/thecarlhall/ec2gaming) scripts.

 1. Make EIP configurable.
+Off by default.
-2. Move region, account to env vars.
+2. Move region and account to env vars.
-3. Add Steam to download list.
+3. Download Steam on first boot.
 4. Allow default VPC to be used and default to it.
 5. Decrease root volume to 35GB.
+6. Replace Nice DCV with Parsec.
+Nice wouldn't consistently start correctly.
+7. Install virtual audio device for remote audio.
+8. Install AWS CLI v2 and include config.
+9. Added a script to fix routes when the instance is started in a different subnet than where the images was created.

 ## Solution Overview